 “Why recruiters,” you ask?
 You have a responsibility to work with your recruiting partners by providing them with the specifics of what you are looking for, the feedback on information submitted and building a partnership to ensure success in finding your next A Player.
 Take time upfront to develop the ideal candidate summary, then take time to screen resumes together.
 If you do this at the beginning of a relationship, less will be required in the future to have the results you want.

 Choose your recruiting partners carefully.
 Remember they are the message of your brand (the company’s and yours personally).
 A good recruiter is able to tell a story around a company that is compelling and easy to understand.
 This is how they are able to attract good talent to the interview setting.
 By working with them to educate them on this story, they can bring in better candidates.

-By having the questions below answered, your recruiting partner (internal or external) should be able to attract the right talent to you and deter the wrong talent from moving forward.
-A great job description should make that happen:
+By having these questions answered, your recruiting partner (internal or external) should be able to attract the right talent to you and deter the wrong talent from moving forward.

 Your hiring team should consist of yourself, a peer, your manager and HR.
 This is the minimum required for a quality interview team.
 Many of our clients hold off on interviewing with the hiring manager’s manager until a final interview, which is fine, but make sure they are involved in the process.